riinaljas/Ukraine_NTL_Analysis/README.md

 VNP46A2 NTL data is imported and transformed into a raster format, and averaged and analysed in a variety of ways.
 Producing time series data, maps, and more.
 A minimal amount of ArcMap was also used in the analysis, which is described where appropriate in the comments.

-Suomi NPP VNP46A2 datasets was acquired from the Level-1 and Atmosphere Archive & Distribution System (LAADS) Distributed Active Archive Center (DAAC), located in the Goddard Space Flight Center in Greenbelt, Maryland (https://ladsweb.nascom.nasa.gov/).
+This work makes heavy use of Suomi NPP VNP46A2 datasets was acquired from the Level-1 and Atmosphere Archive & Distribution System (LAADS) Distributed Active Archive Center (DAAC), located in the Goddard Space Flight Center in Greenbelt, Maryland (https://ladsweb.nascom.nasa.gov/).

 MIT License